geoffrey-young/RecommendationEngine/README.md

 Running a visualization from a big data tool like EMR, Hive, RedShift, etc is way too slow - these tools are great for data crunching, but once you have the results they belong in a metadata store for quick, easy access.
 Therefore, the final step in your data pipeline should be to offload computed recommendations to a datastore that fits your use case.
 For example, in a real application loading recommendations into Elasticsearch would not only allow for low-latency requests for display, but would also allow for faceting and filtering of results on demand.

-Building on the AWS approach in Phase 1, the suggested approach would be to
+Building on the AWS approach in Phase 1, the suggested approach is to

    * Use an AWS Lambda routine to load the transformed parquet files from Phase 1 to DynamoDB
    * Create a serverless web application with AWS API Gateway, Lambda, and DynamoDB.